adonitakos/STJHacks2025/README.md

 1. The extension automatically starts tracking when you open files in VS Code
 2. To view your coding analytics:
-   - Click on the Coding Analytics icon in the activity bar
+   - Click on the Lock-In AI icon in the activity bar
-   - Or use the command palette (Ctrl+Shift+P or Cmd+Shift+P) and type "Show Coding Analytics Dashboard"
+   - Or use the command palette (Ctrl+Shift+P or Cmd+Shift+P) and type "Show Lock-In AI Dashboard"

 ## Data Privacy